CollaboRateMgmt/CollaboRate/README.md

    - Since the crowd works one microtask at a time, the work per crowd member is as small and easy as possible.

    The process expects only the following skills from the crowd members:
-     - Enough knowledge of business English
+     - Read and write business English
-     - Enough analytical capabilities
+     - Analytical capabilities
      - Able to use the Internet to search for information
      - Willing to learn 'domain stuff' mentioned in the task.
 You only need to learn to the extent needed to break down the task into two subtasks.